lukasniestroj/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/CreateModule.rst

 Main entry point
 ================

-:php:`handleRequest()` method is the main entry point which triggers only the allowed actions.
+The main entry point is defined in :confval:`routes` of the module configuration.

-This makes it possible to include e.g. Javascript for all actions in the controller.
+In this case the method :php:`handleRequest()` is defined to be the main entry point.

 .. code-block:: php
    :caption: T3docs\Examples\Controller\AdminModuleController